osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 ansible-playbook -i ansible/inventory/multinode -e @/etc/kolla/globals.yml -e @/etc/kolla/passwords.yml -e CONFIG_DIR=/etc/kolla  -e action=bootstrap-servers /usr/local/share/kolla/ansible/kolla-host.yml --ask-pass
  ```

 ##### Step 2: The disks inside the storage nodes will be used as swift and cinder disks.
-Enter the "swift" disks in disks.lst and "cinder" disks in cinder.lst.
+Enter the `swift` disks in disks.lst and `cinder` disks in cinder.lst.
-__Note: Ignore this step if you are performing deployment on Santa Clara nodes__
+__Note: Ignore this step if your storage nodes do not have physical disks other than `sda`__
 ```shell
 vi /opt/ref-impl-kolla/scripts/disks.lst
 vi /opt/ref-impl-kolla/scripts/cinder.lst
 ```

 ##### Step 3: The cinder implementation defaults to using LVM storage.
 The default implementation requires a volume group be set up.
 This can either be a real physical volume or a loopback mounted file for development.
-__Note: If the deployment is performed in Santa Clara nodes then run the santa clara playbook for cinder.__
+__Note: Run the following playbook if your storage nodes do not have physical disks other that `sda`.__
 ```shell
 # Execute the following playbook to create volume groups in storage nodes.
 ansible-playbook -i ansible/inventory/multinode /opt/ref-impl-kolla/playbooks/kolla-cinder-playbook-santa.yaml --ask-pass